corp-se-hackathon-2025/.github/README.md

 ## 🗓️ Overview & Example Project Ideas

-Participants are encouraged to leverage GitHub Copilot to build innovative projects closely related to the GitHub ecosystem.
-Explore, innovate, and showcase your skills!
+Put yourselves in the shoes of our customers.
+For this hackathon, participants are encouraged to leverage GitHub Copilot to try to build innovative projects using tools from the GitHub ecosystem.
+Explore, innovate, and learn about our customers' experience!

+### Make it about the journey
+This workshop is about using the process of creating an application to learn about our different tools.
+Your goal is to learn about our tools, and tell us about what you learned.
+It isn't to wind up with a working application by the end of the hackathon - although there's no reason not to try!

+As part of this process you should think about the tools you're using and what expectations you have about them.
+Do you expect to be able to build a UI in Agent mode?
+Or do you expect there's no way it can get you there?
+Is Copilot a peer programmer or a pair programmer?

+You'll use the excercise of coming up with a project and implementing it as a team as the catalyst for your learning.
+And at the end people can present their applications - working or not - and tell us about the lessons they learning using our tools.

 ## 📅 Hackathon Schedule